Table of Contents

 9. Research and Plan Ahead.
 Make a plan.
 Keep it flexible, but have a plan.
 Creating a visual of what you want to accomplish is helpful.
 If you like to go old school, subscribe to garden magazines and clip the pictures that you like.
 You can create a collage to make sure you like the color combinations.

 Take your plans with you when you visit the garden store so you can take advantage of sales, or pass up a sale when you know that the plants on sale won’t fit your plan.

 [special tip: Don’t get dazzled by all the fancy gardening tools, unless you’re not trying to stay on a budget.
 They may make you look more stylish, but they won’t really make a difference in your gardens.]

-10. Composting makes more financial sense that buying fertilizer every year.
+11. Composting makes more financial sense that buying fertilizer every year.
 The Frederick County Government Solid Waste Facilities has a composting class, as well as printed materials on the subject.
 Mixing your soil with compost will help keep your plants healthy.

 - Elbow Grease is the Secret to Great Curb Appeal – If you’re considering selling your home, you will want to start getting your home ready.
 Don’t forget the outside when you consider sprucing up the home.
 In most cases, all you need is a little elbow grease to make a big difference.
 Here are 10 steps to great curb appeal.

 - Lawn Care Tips for Homeowners – Our guest blogger David Goldberg from Reliable Home Inspections shares some timely tips for lawn care.

 - Homeowner tips – Use Less Water on Your Yard and Garden – Homeowners will be happy to know that having a lush green lawn, beautiful landscaping and colorful flowers doesn’t have to cost a fortune in water.

 - Using Fresh Flowers in Your Staging – Everyone loves flowers.
 This is a list of the best to use.